yellowdog/python-examples/README.md

     run_id = "1234"
 ```

-Directives set on the command line take precedence over directives set in environment variables, and both take precedence over directives set in a TOML file.
+Directives set on the command line supersede directives set in environment variables, and both supersede directives set in a TOML file.

-This method can also be used to override the default directives, e.g., setting `-v username="other-user"` will override the default `{{username}}` directive.
+This method can also be used to override the default directives, for example setting `-v username="other-user"` will override the default `{{username}}` directive.

 ## Nested Variables